PreciousM01/AI_EscapeGame/README.md

 ## 🎯 Overview

 Players take on the role of new hires helping a glitched AI assistant restore its functions.
-Through 5 educational modules, participants learn essential AI concepts while solving puzzles in a futuristic tech company setting.
+Through 5 educational modules, participants learn essential AI concepts while solving puzzles.

 ## 🧩 Learning Modules